Surrogate in Texas: Learn the Process from Start to Finish

 What is surrogacy and how does a surrogate work?

-With traditional surrogacy—which isn’t protected under Texas law—the surrogate is the genetic mother of the child.
+With traditional surrogacy in Texas—which isn’t protected under Texas law—the surrogate is the genetic mother of the child.
 The woman becomes pregnant either through IUI (intrauterine insemination) or at-home insemination using the genetic material of the intended father.
 Again, traditional surrogacy is not protected under Texas law, so it does come with more risk.

 For example, the surrogate mother could decide not to relinquish her parental rights, which she has the right to do since she is the genetic mother of the child.
 The father (and his spouse) would then need to share custody of the child and could be required to pay child support in Texas.
 In order for a traditional surrogacy arrangement to work, the mother would need to agree to relinquish her parental rights and allow the non-biological intended parent to adopt the child.